NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 …at 0.156 microgram per day, or 32.995 µg for the entire 64-day billing period.
 This is actually visible under a normal light microscope, at the scale of a bacterium or grain of pollen — a little smaller than the width of a human hair, but close.

-My takeaway is that we are not just passing by this energy gradient; we are wading through and into it.

 ---